blbadger/blbadger.github.io/clifford-boundary.md

 ![clifford]({{https://blbadger.github.io}}clifford_attractor/clifford_bound_zoom1.gif)

+There are more and more lines visible as the scale increases.
+These lines form an irregular Cantor set, a one-dimensional fractal.

-The basin boundary is indeed a self-similar fractal, at least at certain points.
+So the basin boundary (or at least part of it) is indeed a self-similar fractal.
 How does this fractal basin boundary form?
 We can observe what happens when iterating (2) going from $\Delta t=1.05 \to \Delta t=1.35$:

 ![clifford]({{https://blbadger.github.io}}clifford_attractor/clifford_boundary_20.gif)